Title:"Any Old Port in a Storm"

 - Sinister Suffocation: Adrian kills his brother by locking him in a wine cellar and leaving him there to suffocate.
 He doesn't realize that by doing this he'll destroy his stores of wine.

 - Sommelier Speak: After a session with a French wine merchant, Columbo learns to deploy impressive-sounding oenological terms.

 - Super Senses: Adrian's rarified sense of taste is something of a plot point.

 - Sympathetic Murderer: Despite being rather arrogant, Adrian has a genuine passion for fine wines and in an offhand comment it is mentioned that he pays the highest wages of any vineyard in that part of California.
 He also enjoys helping Columbo cultivate a taste for fine wine in the same episode.
 Columbo likes him so much that, after arresting him, he pulls over to the side of the road so they can share one last bottle of wine before he hauls him off to be booked.

 - Sympathy for the Devil: Even after Carsini has admitted to murder and has even stated that he feels no remorse, Columbo feels bad enough for him to treat him to a bottle of port.

-- Too Clever by Half: Adrian probably gets away with it if he simply buries Rick in the woods or something rather than concocting the scuba diving ruse.
+- Too Clever by Half: Adrian probably would've gotten away with his murder if he simply buried Rick in the woods or something rather than concocting the scuba diving ruse.